autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ## Planning at RED traffic light

 This module takes traffic light information into account so that the ego can behave properly.
-Sometimes, the ego straddles lane boundary but we want to prevent the ego from stopping in front of red traffic signal in such a situation.
-This is because the ego will block adjacent lane and it's inconvenient for other vehicles.
+Sometimes, the ego straddles the lane boundary but we want to prevent the ego from stopping in front of a red traffic signal in such a situation.
+This is because the ego will block adjacent lanes and it is inconvenient for other vehicles.

 ![fig](./images/traffic_light/traffic_light.png)

-So, this module controls shift length and shift start/end point in order to prevent above situation.
+So, this module controls shift length and shift start/end point in order to prevent the above situation.

 ### Control shift length

-At first, if the ego hasn't initiated avoidance maneuver yet, this module limits maximum shift length and uses **ONLY** current lane during red traffic signal.
-This prevents the ego from blocking other vehicles even if this module executes avoidance maneuver and the ego is caught by red traffic signal.
+At first, if the ego hasn't initiated an avoidance maneuver yet, this module limits maximum shift length and uses **ONLY** current lane during a red traffic signal.
+This prevents the ego from blocking other vehicles even if this module executes the avoidance maneuver and the ego is caught by a red traffic signal.

 ![fig](./images/traffic_light/limit_shift_length.png)

 ### Control avoidance shift start point

-Additionally, if the target object is farther than stop line for traffic light, this module set avoidance shift start point on the stop line in order to prevent the ego from stopping by red traffic signal in middle of avoidance maneuver.
+Additionally, if the target object is farther than the stop line of the traffic light, this module sets the avoidance shift start point on the stop line in order to prevent the ego from stopping at a red traffic signal in the middle of an avoidance maneuver.

 ![fig](./images/traffic_light/shift_from_current_pos.png)
 ![fig](./images/traffic_light/shift_from_stop_line.png)

 ### Control return shift end point

-If the ego has already initiated avoidance maneuver, this module tries to set return shift end point on the stop line.
+If the ego has already initiated an avoidance maneuver, this module tries to set the return shift end point on the stop line.

 ![fig](./images/traffic_light/return_after_stop_line.png)
 ![fig](./images/traffic_light/return_before_stop_line.png)

 ## Safety check

-This feature can be enable by setting following parameter to `true`.
+This feature can be enabled by setting the following parameter to `true`.

 ```yaml
       safety_check: